vmonfred0/I_like_trains/README.md

     """
 ```

 - Your train exists in a 2D grid.
 You can tell your train to turn left, right, or continue going straight.
-Your code should live in [client/agent.py](/client/agent.py) and any additional files you might need.
-You can also instruct your train to drop
+Your code should live in [agents/agent.py](/agents/agent.py) and any additional files you might need.
+You can also instruct your train to drop wagons.
-wagons.

 - Your train can drop wagons.
-The train will then get a speed boost and enter a boost cooldown period, during which the train
-cannot drop wagons.
-Remember, passengers are automiatcally dropped off in the delivery zone.
+The train will then get a speed boost and enter a boost cooldown period, during which the train cannot drop wagons.
+Remember, passengers are automatically dropped off in the delivery zone.

 ## Evaluation